CUSTOMER WARNING - A phone scam attempting to defraud Groton Utilities Customers

 Any questions or concerns please call the Customer Service Office at 860-446-4000.

-Effective with the January 2014 bill the Purchased Power Adjustment (PPA) was increased from $0.02517 to $0.03017 per kWh.
-The PPA has not changed since the December 2012 reduction.
-What this means for the average residential household using 700 kWh, is an increase of $3.50 per month, approximately 3.5%.
+Effective with the September 2014 bill the Purchased Power Adjustment (PPA) was increased from $0.03017 to $0.04017 per kWh.
+The PPA has not changed since January 2014.
+What this means for the average residential household using 700 kWh, is an increase of $7.00 per month, approximately 7%.

-The increase in PPA is due to increased power costs for the coming year.
-This increased rate is expected to remain constant well into 2014.
+The increase in PPA is due to wholesale market power conditions resulting in significantly higher power costs from our supplier for the coming year.
 Even with this increase BL&P power costs remain among the lowest in the area.